w3c/wai-intro-atag/content/no-code.md

   </ul>
 </div>

-Your users may not know how to fix accessibility issues.
+Your users may not be able to fix accessibility issues.
 Your tool needs to support them when creating content so that the output is accessible.
-This includes headings, paragraphs, lists, labels, and other content structures.
+This includes making headings, paragraphs, lists, labels, and other content structures accessible.

 ### Everyone Can Create Accessible Multimedia Content